JMcAfreak/dotfiles/README.md

   * If still behind that freakin annoying work firewall, install `corkscrew`
 * Set default shell to ZSH
-* Install my SSH keys (they should be floating around Dropbox somewhere...)
+* Install SSH keys (I sure hope you know how to do this!)
 * SSH to some server to put the auth in Keychain (for no more annoying 'type the password for `id_rsa`)